TSX-V:MMGOTCQB:MMNGF

 Keno Silver - Yukon, Canada

-An inaugural mineral resource estimate announced in February 2024 shows the Keno Silver project to host 18.16 million ounces silver equivalent in four shallow deposits, each of which remains completely open at depth and along strike (click here for full mineral resource estimate).
-Subsequent campaigns, anticipated to commence in the 2024 field season, will focus on resource expansion through the drilling of extensions to current deposits, definition drilling of very prospective early-stage drilled targets to new resources, as well as targeting new discoveries at high-priority targets that have yet to be drill tested.
+The resource is the culmination of 19,701 m of drilling from 168 drill holes over six active field seasons.
+Subsequent campaigns, anticipated to commence in the 2025 field season, will focus on resource expansion through the drilling of extensions to current deposits, definition drilling of very prospective early-stage drilled targets to new resources, as well as targeting new discoveries at high-priority targets that have yet to be drill tested.

 Deposit